-Bumping is not allowed from one series to another unless the affected employee has previously held the classification (see Article 20 B.3.) and remains qualified (see Article 11 (A) (4)).
+Bumping is not allowed from one series to another unless the affected employee has previously held the classification within the last three (3) years (see Article 20 B.3.) or remains qualified (see Article 11 (A) (4)).

 If a classification is not listed below, then the parties agree to discuss appropriate placement in the pertinent series, and then the Human Resources Department shall update this list prior to any reduction in force.